 The primary source of marine debris is the improper waste disposal or management of trash and manufacturing products, including plastics (e.g., littering, illegal dumping) … Debris is generated on land at marinas, ports, rivers, harbors, docks, and storm drains.
 Debris is generated at sea from fishing vessels, stationary platforms and cargo ships.

-That plastic bag that gets away from you, the cigarette butt dumped on the sidewalk, the wrapper that doesn’t quite make it into the trashcan… all of these pieces of litter can accumulate in stunning fashion.
+That plastic bag that gets away from you, the cigarette butt dumped on the sidewalk, the wrapper that doesn’t quite make it into the trashcan.
+All of these pieces of litter can accumulate in stunning fashion.
 And the impact is nothing to laugh about.
-Research by Greenpeace found that more than 267 marine species are impacted by the Great Pacific Garbage Patch, and only a handful of those are actually located in the region.
+Research by Greenpeace found that more than 267 marine species are impacted by the Great Pacific Garbage Patch.
+Only a handful of those are actually located in the region.

 Consider the Laysan Albatross.
-Of the 1.5 million Laysan Albatross in the Midway Atoll, nearly all have be found to have debris from the Great Pacific Garbage Patch in their stomachs, with more than one third of their chicks dying from ingesting the same garbage.
+Of the 1.5 million Laysan Albatross in the Midway Atoll, nearly all have be found to have debris from the Great Pacific Garbage Patch in their stomachs.
+More than one third of their chicks dying from ingesting the same garbage.

-The Great Pacific Garbage Patch was not the result of a single corporation or government dumping trash into the waters; it was the result of years of human indifference to their impact on the Pacific Ocean.
-While we may not be able to eliminate that field of sludge today, we can do everything in our power to prevent similar patches from developing.
+The Great Pacific Garbage Patch is not the result of a single corporation or government dumping trash into the waters.
+It is the result of years of human indifference to their impact on the Pacific Ocean.
+We may not be able to eliminate that field of sludge today, but we can do everything in our power to prevent similar patches from developing.